aquariusdat/vng-exersises/README.md

 3. Open Package Manage Console to create database (Note: choose src\VNGExercises.Persistence in Default project on Package Management Console):
     Update-Database
 4. Run VNGExercises.API project

-I apologize because I wasn't careful when reading email.
-I thought I must to do all three exercises.
-I think I need to explain about my project.

 Exercise 1: I created two background jobs when running the project.
 The first background job will find user accounts that haven't updated their password in 6 months.
 Then, I convert them into OutboxMessages (Outbox Pattern) and save them on the Database.
 The other job will take 20 OutboxMessages to send emails to the user.